open-eid/cdoc2-java-ref-impl/README.md

 - cdoc20-server  - Optional server backend for securely exchanging keys
 - cdoc20-client  - Optional client for server backend

+## Preconditions for building
+* Java 17
+* Docker available and running

 ## Building
 CDOC 2.0 has been tested with JDK 17 and Maven 3.8.4